robwlakes/ArduinoWeatherOS/DebugMan.md

 General Manchester Debugger Ver8
 ================================

-Hi here are some rough notes for the moment to accompany the Manchester Debug Program Version 8.
+Hi, here are some rough notes for the moment to accompany the Manchester Debug Program Version 8.

 Only a few things need to be changed and tested early, others much later.
+Pretty much an easy recipe...

 >  // Variables for Manchester Receiver Logic: